Residential Aged Care means assessment

 - family trust distributions or dividends from private company shares

 We don’t count the rental income from a care recipient’s former principal home if they both:

 - make regular payments or a mix of regular and lump sum payments for accommodation.

-An asset is any property or item of value the care recipient or their partner own or have an interest in.
+An asset is any property or item of value the client or their partner own, or have an interest in.
 This includes assets held outside Australia.
 This could be:

 - financial investments